 Ability to apply this to excavations as well as to research in the context of one’s own thesis;

 Know how to prepare and perform a basic archaeological measurement project;

 Ability to select and apply the applicable field recording techniques;

 Ability to process the archaeological field data in a report explaining the methods used, and to describe them in accordance with applicable standards and guidelines;

 Course schedule details can be found in the BA1 time schedule.

 Mode of instruction

-If the requirements (attendance and submitting all practical assignments) are met, you receive a pass (DLN) for the second part of the course.
+For the field recording practical a pass is required, without a pass you can not finish the course.
+Also for another practical (Access course) the requirements (attendance and submitting all practical assignments) need to be met, you receive a pass (DLN) for this practical part of the course.

 Several articles, to be announced during the course.

-Compulsory attendance.
-You can miss no more than 1 class per 7 lectures (14 hours), or no more than 2 classes per 14 lectures (28 hours).
+Compulsory attendance for the practical.
+You can miss no more than 1 out of 7 lectures (14 hours).